furkanturan/Hardware-Accelerated-SigmaVPN/HW/readme.md

 # Hardware Design of the Project

-This directory includes the two IP Cores designed to implement the encryption and decryption operations of the NaCl's CryptoBox.
+This directory includes the two *NaCl CryptoBox IP Cores*, and *base system design*.
+The IP Cores are designed to implement the encryption and decryption operations of the NaCl's CryptoBox.
 One implementation has double instantiation of the Salsa20 and Poly1305 hardware modules to be able to process double length the input in a unit time.

+To build the IP Cores you can use the *.tcl* files provided in the sub-folder, and the base system design will provide you the design made for Zybo by means of settings, configurations, and connections between the PS, DMA and the NaCl CryptoBox Croprocessor.

 Note that the IP cores does not implement the NaCl CryptoBox completely.
 The CryptoBox is often used in a way that its session key derivation, and encryption operations are separated.
 This HW implementations follows this method, and implements the encryption and decryption functions, excluding the session key derivation parts.